MichaelNeas/laboratory/practice/swift/iOS.md

 - UIImage(named:) keeps images it loads in a special cache which is managed by UIKit and will be cleared automatically.
 - if a struct has a private member we can't get a default initializer
 - Apple's symbols icon collection is called SF Symbols.
+- UserDefaults is stringly typed, key names are strings

 ## Terminologies
 xib - XML Interface Builder